datafordemocracy/publicpresidency/sources/WSJ_acquire.md

-# Acquring Wall Street Journal articles about President Trump
+# Acquiring Wall Street Journal articles about President Trump

 We pulled the Wall Street Journal articls from Factiva, licensed through the UVA Libary.